HackYourFuture-CPH/program/support/src/learning_goals_summary.md

 ### GIT
 > ❌ "Learning goals" section not found in `courses/foundation/git`

 ### Intro to JavaScript
 > ❌ "Learning goals" section not found in `courses/foundation/intro-to-javascript`

 ### Web Architecture 101
-> ❌ Missing README.md at `courses/foundation/web-architecture-101asdf`
+> ❌ Module directory not found at `courses/foundation/web-architecture-101s`